 - Virginia Sullivan/Red in Red: Werewolf Hunter

-- A to-be-named mad in Joel Hodgson's upcoming Mystery Science Theater 3000 reboot.
+- Kinga Forrester, a Mad Scientist in Joel Hodgson's Mystery Science Theater 3000 reboot.

 - Gamer Chick: Her two-year addiction to World of Warcraft was what inspired her to create The Guild.
-Since Geek & Sundry launched she doesn't have as much time to play anymore, but every time a new A-list RPG comes out, her Twitter feed fairly explodes with anticipation.
+Since Geek & Sundry launched (and even moreso since her daughter was born) she doesn't have as much time to play anymore, but every time a new A-list RPG comes out, her Twitter feed fairly explodes with anticipation.
+And in May 2017, she revealed she's playing Cynder the dragoness, who originated in The Legend of Spyro games and is migrating to a new TV series.

 - Genki Girl: The vast majority of her roles.